SimonRuttmann/BattleShip/Readme.md

 ## 🌍 Multiplayer

-Play locally or over via LAN.
+Play locally or via LAN.

 You can use [Hamachi](https://vpn.net/) for remote connections.
 We used it during the development with other battleship teams to play against each other and it worked just fine!